nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

 This feature only allows you to compare the **text** of two files.
 {{/callout}}

-With the ARender addon, you can compare the text of two different versions of a file.
-By default, ARender compares the binary stored in the `file:content` property corresponding to the main file.
+With the Nuxeo Enhanced Viewer, you can compare the text of two different versions of a file.
+By default, the addon compares the binary stored in the `file:content` property corresponding to the main file.
 You can access this feature from the [Compare Versions Screen]({{page version='' space='userdoc' page='compare'}}) by clicking on the **eye icon**.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Arender Connector/compare-arender